 * International candidates will be required to attend in-class sessions in order to be in compliance with student visa requirements.

-You can complete the MS in Engineering program in as little as one year studying full-time.
+You can complete the MS in Engineering program in as few as 21 months studying part-time.

 You’ll learn from our experienced faculty who are dedicated to your success.
 They will guide you not only through coursework, but also through projects, outside research, career opportunities, and internships.
 The personal attention and support you’ll receive is unparalleled.
 All members of the full-time faculty have doctoral degrees with research expertise in areas such as supply chain management, discrete event systems, human factors, risk analysis and management, and reliability.